 - Google Ads Auction Insights: Within your Google Ads account, you can access the Auction Insights report.
-This report provides information on your ad performance compared to your competitors for the same keywords.
-It shows you the impression share, average position, overlap rate, and other metrics for each competitor.
+It should sit under the “Campaigns” and “Aadgroups” menu.
+This report provides information on your ad performance compared to your competitors for the keywords in the campaign or ad group selected.
+It will show you a number of metrics.

-- Competitor Analysis Tools: Consider using competitor analysis tools such as SEMrush, Ahrefs, or SimilarWeb.
-These tools can provide insights into your competitors’ ad campaigns, keywords, ad copy, estimated traffic, and more.
+- Paid Competitor Analysis Tools: Consider using competitor analysis tools such as SEMrush, Ahrefs, or SimilarWeb.
+These google ads competitors analysis software can help you gain valuable insights into your competitors’ strategies, keywords, ad copy, estimated traffic, and more.